 How to launch installed applications [A]

-If the installation of the application is now complete, you can start it from the information page with the “Launch” button or (possibly only after a restart) just like any other app:
+If the installation of the application is now complete, you can start it from the information page with the “Launch” button or (possibly only after a restart and starting the terminal or another Linux application) just like any other app:

 In this example of Krita, a splash screen appears to show the progress in opening the required files: